Breathing World competition FAQ’s

 What do you mean you will help orchestrate and arrange my Work after submission?

 If you believe your work could be orchestrated (accompanied by an orchestra or orchestral instruments) or sung by more than 4 different types of voices (not just SATB) but you are not sure how to write for a fuller choir or for the various instruments that you wish to hear in your piece, or if you don’t know how to write the music down on manuscript paper, we have a team of professionals to help you should your Work be chosen as the winner of DSWF’s first Breathing World competition.
-It is important you tell is about your musical aspirations in the description paragraph that accompanies your submission.
+It is important that you tell us about your musical aspirations in the description paragraph that accompanies your submission.

 What are the judges looking for?